Selecting Assessments

 Upon completion of the security procedures:

-• Send the Blackboard password and/or test materials to students via e-mail or Blackboard announcement.
+• Send the Brightspace password and/or test materials to students via e-mail or Brightspace announcement.

 • Ask students to send a private chat message to you if they do not receive the e-mail.